ReactPoland/React-Convention-Book/006_Falcor_client_and_backend_setup.md

 ### Tight-coupling (and latency) versus one model everywhere

 If you are familiar with front-end development, you know how to make requests to an API.
-This old way of doing things always force you to tight cople backend API with frontend API utilities.
+This old way of doing things always force you to tight couple backend API with frontend API utilities.
 It's always like that:

-- 1) You make an API endpoint for example: https://applicationDomain.com/api/recordDetails?id=92
+1) You make an API endpoint for example: https://applicationDomain.com/api/recordDetails?id=92

 2)  and on the front-end you consume the data with HTTP API requests: